SRaresP/GeofenceServer/README.md

 # GeofenceServer
-The server that stores and retrieves information related to accounts and location for TargetApp and OverseerApp
+The server that stores and retrieves information related to accounts and location for TargetApp and OverseerApp.
+The server is now usable.

 ## Todo